Young Catholic leaders honoured at fundraiser for St. Joseph Seminary and Newman Theological College

 Two young adults in the Edmonton Archdiocese are being honoured for their leadership in building up the kingdom of God.

-Andre Boudreau and Laura Guidon received the Volvo Edmonton Leadership Award in Memory of Father Mike McCaffery at the 32nd annual Newman Golf Classic June 24.
+Andre Boudreau and Laura Guindon received the Volvo Edmonton Leadership Award in Memory of Father Mike McCaffery at the 32nd annual Newman Golf Classic June 24.
 The tournament is a fundraiser in support of theological education through the Foundation of St. Joseph Seminary and Newman Theological College, which exists to raise funds for seminary and theological education in the Archdiocese of Edmonton.

 Andre Boudreau shares with the audience at the 32nd annual Newman Golf Classic.